 Method

-Stir in the additional flour to form a dough.
-Turn out onto a floured surface and knead for 4-5 minutes (about 150 turns).
+Stir in the raisins and the rest of the flour to form a dough.
+Turn out onto a slightly floured surface and knead for 4-5 minutes (about 150 turns) (or knead with dough hook 1-2 min).
 Cover with a bowl and let rest for for 10 min.

-While the dough rests, grease a 9″ round or 8″ square tin, and mix the filling ingredients together in a small bowl.
+While the dough rests, grease a 9″ round or 8″ square tin.

 On a floured surface, turn out the dough and roll it into a rectangle, about 9″ x 12″.
 Spread the soft butter evenly on the dough, and sprinkle the brown sugar and cinnamon evenly over the butter.